Alli Muhammad: Education

-Leader of The Revolutionary Black Panther Party
+Leadership

-Muhammad is the leader of the Revolutionary Black Panther Party, which he states the entire objective, mission is to “feed, clothes, shelter, train & defend Black people” and to stand up for “human rights of Black people.
+Muhammad is the leader of the Revolutionary Black Panther Party, which he states the entire objective, mission is to “feed, clothe, shelter, train & defend black people” and to stand up for “human rights of black people”.

 The Revolutionary Black Panther Party has over 34 chapter in the United States and several other chapters around the world.
 Muhammad operates several schools, medical facilities and community programs throughout the US and globally.
 Muhammad also opened a chapter in the Bahamas in January 2022.
 As stated, "An organization claiming continuity of the Black Panthers party of the 1960s is making its presence felt in the Bahamas by helping families in need.
 The organization claims itself to be a continuation of the original Black Panther Party of the 1960s with a mission to “feed, clothe, shelter, train and defend the people”, according to Muhammad...
 Muhammad, who claims he has roots in The Bahamas says they are willing to work with the [Bahamian] government in any future endeavor...".